Clustering and variable selection for categorical multivariate data: Introduction

-where $D_m$ is the dimension of model $m$, and $\lambda$ an unknown parameter depending on the sample size and the complexity of the collection of models under competition, which has to be calibrated.
-A calibration of $\lambda$ with the so-called slope heuristics has been proposed in \citep{BirgeMassart2007} in such a case.
-We propose a modified version based on a sliding window of this calibration method.
-The resulting criterion does not require an ad-hoc choice of the penalty parameters and adapts automatically to the data.
-Although the full theoretical validation of slope heuristics is provided only in the Gaussian homoscedastic and heteroscedastic regression frameworks \citep{BirgeMassart2007, ArlotMassart2009}, they have been implemented in several other frameworks (see \citep{MaugisMichel2008slope,LebarbierPhDThesis,Verzelen2009,Villers2007} for applications in density estimation, genomics, etc.).
-The simulations performed in Subsection~\ref{sect:Simulated_experiments} illustrate that our criterion behaves well with respect to more classical criteria as $\BIC$ and $\AIC$, both to estimate the density, even when $n$ is relatively small, and to retrieve the true model.
-It can be seen as a representative of the family of the General Information Criteria (see for instance \citep{BaiRaoWu1999} whose criterion is less intuitive but presents some analogy with the slope heuristics).
+\begin{sloppypar} Nevertheless, the obtained penalty function presents certain drawbacks: The function depends on a multiplicative constant for which sharp upper bounds are not available, and it leads, in practice, to an over penalization that is even worse than $\BIC$.
+We therefore calibrate the constant with the so-called slope heuristics proposed in \cite{BirgeMassart2007}.
+Slope heuristics, although only fully theoretically validated in the Gaussian homoscedastic and heteroscedastic regression frameworks \citep{BirgeMassart2007, ArlotMassart2009}, have been implemented in several other frameworks \citep[see][for applications in density estimation, genomics, etc.]{MaugisMichel2008slope,LebarbierPhDThesis,Verzelen2009,Villers2007}.
+The simulations described in Subsection~\ref{sect:Simulated_experiments} illustrate that our criterion behaves well with respect to more classical criteria such as $\BIC$ and $\AIC$, both in terms of density estimation (even when $n$ is relatively small) and true model selection.
+The criterion can be considered part of the family of General Information Criteria \citep[see for instance][whose criterion presents some analogy to slope heuristics]{BaiRaoWu1999}. \end{sloppypar}

-The paper is organized as follows.
-Section~\ref{Sect:Model_methods} is devoted to the presentation of the mixture models framework and to the model selection paradigm.
-In Section~\ref{Sect:Main_result} we state and prove our main result, the oracle inequality.
-Section~\ref{Sect:In_practice} is devoted to the practical aspect of our procedure which has been implemented in the stand alone software \texttt{MixMoGenD} (Mixture Model using Genotypic Data) (see \citep{ToussileGassiat2009}).
-Results on simulated experiments are also presented: we compare our proposed criterion to classical $\BIC$ and $\AIC$, in both points of view of the selection of the true model and of density estimation.
-Eventually, the Appendices contain several technical results used in the main analysis.
+Section~\ref{Sect:Model_methods} of this paper presents the mixture model framework and the model selection paradigm.
+In Section~\ref{Sect:Main_result} we describe and prove our main result, the oracle inequality.
+Section~\ref{Sect:In_practice} examines the practical aspect of our procedure, which was implemented in the stand-alone software \texttt{MixMoGenD} (Mixture Model using Genotypic Data) that was first introduced in \cite{ToussileGassiat2009}.
+Simulated experimental results are presented in Section~\ref{sect:Simulated_experiments}, including a comparison of our proposed criterion with classical $\BIC$ and $\AIC$, considering both the selection of the true model and the density estimation.
+Examples of applications to real datasets can be found in Section~\ref{sect:real}.
+Finally, the Appendices contain several technical results used in the main analysis.